118 Quotes

 Fr.
 Jean-Michel Gleize, SSPX (SSPX priest) 2022 The 1988 Consecrations and Accusations of Schism Source ↗

-Context: Article quotes Fr.
-Gleize on jurisdiction against the pope’s will.
+Context: SSPX theologian Fr.
+Gleize on jurisdiction against the pope's will.
+Relevant because it creates tension with SSPX defenses of ministry outside ordinary Roman authorization.

 Canon Law